T351 Week 8 - Spring 2014

 - Final Projects - Final Project

-proposals and treatments are due by the start of lecture next week.
-(Turn in via Oncourse).
+proposals and treatments were due by the start of lecture this week.
+(Turned in via Oncourse).
 I'd like to meet with each of you individually sometime in the next few weeks about your individual projects.

-- Next week we'll look at your Interview/Feature Stories starting at about 10:00 AM.
+- This week we'll look at your Interview/Feature Stories starting at about 10:00 AM.
 Remember

 they need to be exactly either 2 or 3-minutes.
 Do NOT include the slate in your timing.
 Also, for a short interview/feature story, you should not have a lengthy title sequence, jump cuts,

 or rolling, ending credits.
 It's also bad form to put yourself more than a few times in the credits.
 (I might have "Produced by _______" artfully keyed over the video somewhere near the beginning or very end.)
 Work minimal titles into your project tastefully

 - No lab next week.
 Take the time to work on & finish your Art Videos.
 Your Art Video storyboard or script should be turned in via Oncourse by the start of lab this week.
 We'll look at your Art Videos right after Spring Break (starting at about 10 AM)

 - Drama/Storytelling pieces.
 You'll pitch these the week you come back from Spring Break.
 Everyone should submit a proposal and treatment (via Oncourse) by the start of lab the week after Spring Break.
 This component will be individually graded.
 Please be prepared to quickly & succinctly pitch your story idea.
 We will choose teams and projects.
 Once

 you decide on a project, your group needs to submit one completed, polished

 script.
 Supporting materials (E.g. shot sheets, schedules) will earn you brownie points.
 Your group will share a grade for this- so be sure it's solid!